Marianne Francis: Early life

 She was the daughter of Clement Francis (died 1792), a physician and medical writer, and his wife Charlotte Ann Burney, daughter of Charles Burney and sister of Frances Burney.
 Her mother married, secondly, in 1798, Ralph Broome (1742–1805), against her father's wishes.

-Marianne early studied Latin, Greek, Hebrew and Arabic.
+Marianne early studied Latin, Greek, Hebrew and Arabic early.
 She showed mathematical ability, and undertook a wide course of reading.
 She wrote hymns, at least from age ten.
 She "impressed all she knew by her linguistic ability, learning, and brilliant performances on the pianoforte."
 Charles Burney, himself a musician, wrote to his daughter Frances that Marianne was a "marvellous performer":

 She may perhaps be styled a Bravura performer.
 But her courage & persistence in attacking difficulties of all kinds, is unparalleled, so that in spite of my civility to her countenance, I pronounce her to be—a monster.

 In Bath in 1805, Marianne met Hester Piozzi, and an extensive correspondence ensued.
 The Francis family shortly moved to Exmouth, in 1806, and kept in touch.
 Marianne's diaries 1803–9, and 1820–1, are extant.